 I joined the Government and Politics Department in 2009.
-I am affiliated with the Center for International Development and Conflict Management (CIDCM), and I am the International Relations Field Editor for the Journal of Politics.
+I am affiliated with the Center for International Development and Conflict Management (CIDCM).

 Areas of Interest